swiftlang/swift-evolution/proposals/0413-typed-throws.md

 ## Introduction

 Swift's error handling model allows functions and closures marked `throws` to note that they can exit by throwing an error.
-The error values themselve are always type-erased to `any Error`.
+The error values themselves are always type-erased to `any Error`.
 This approach encourages errors to be handled generically, and remains a good default for most code.
 However, there are some places where the type erasure is unfortunate, because it doesn't allow for more precise error typing in narrow places where it is possible and desirable to handle all errors, or where the costs of type erasure are prohibitive.

 This proposal introduces the ability to specify that functions and closures only throw errors of a particular concrete type.